philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 For sets, dictionarys, multisets, there are multiple options.

 The obvious one is to sort the elements (or sort the hashes of the elements) of the set into a list.
 This list is canonical.
-Then you can use regular list hashing.
+Then you can use regular ordered list hashing.

 ```python
 print(hash(tuple(sorted([3,4,5])))) # 4003026094496801395
 print(hash(tuple(sorted([4,5,3])))) # 4003026094496801395
 ```

-One nice one is to use a trie, which is a canonical tree that represents the set (This may kick the can a little since each internal node of the tree is also a dictionary).
+One nice thing to use for sets of sequences is a trie, which is a canonical tree that represents the set (This may kick the can a little since each internal node of the tree is also a dictionary).
+Integers can be considered a sequences of bits <https://en.wikipedia.org/wiki/Radix_tree>

 Canonization is a simple method that works pretty well.

-It can be expensive to keep recanonizing or it may not be obvious that you even can canonize.
+But, it can be expensive to keep recanonizing or it may not be obvious that you even can canonize.

-I did something like this for first class sets in datalog here <https://www.philipzucker.com/contextual-datalog/>
+I did something like this for first class sets in datalog here <https://www.philipzucker.com/contextual-datalog/>.
+I represented them using a list algerbaic datatypes that I wrote sorting routines for.

 One way to create a canonical alpha equivalent term is to label the variables by a traversal order (pre-order, post-order).
 This isn't perfect because you need to possibly rename every time you plug a term in.
+Maybe there is some smart traversal?

 For a general equational theory, you might orient it's equations into rules and complete them to get a canonizing rewrite system.
 Then you can just hash these caononical forms.
 This is not always possible however.